 We all know the struggle of certain concepts that refuse to be shelved into memory:

-Books designed around supporting busy professionals focus on the need of managing time effectively with significant life engagements.
+Books designed to support busy professionals focus on the need to manage time effectively with significant life engagements.

 These last two weeks will be the most important in reinforcing your knowledge and confidence, and each day will matter in achieving this.
 Here's my tried-and-true two-week countdown strategy: